 The network has been preparing to deal with an extraordinary level of demand for interplanetary communications in late 2003 and early 2004.
-Several missions besides

-Spirit and Opportunity will be conducting critical events.
+Several missions besides the Mars Exploration Rovers will be conducting critical events.
 Among others, the European Space Agency's Mars Express will enter Mars orbit after dropping the Beagle 2 lander to the surface; Japan's Nozomi orbiter will be arriving at Mars; NASA's Stardust spacecraft will fly by a comet; and NASA's Cassini spacecraft will be nearing its mid-2004 arrival at Saturn.
-The Deep Space Network has upgraded the capabilities of its antennas at all three complexes and added a new 34-meter antenna at the Madrid complex.
-That new antenna alone adds about 70 hours of spacecraft-tracking time per week during the periods when Mars is in view of Madrid.
+The Deep Space Network is upgrading antenna capabilities at all three complexes and is completing the construction of a new 34-meter antenna at the Madrid complex.
+That new antenna alone will add about 70 hours of spacecraft-tracking time per week during the periods when Mars is in view of Madrid.

-During each Mars Exploration Rover mission's early cruise phase, a low-gain antenna mounted on the cruise stage provided the communications link with Earth.
+During each Mars Exploration Rover mission's early cruise phase, a low-gain antenna mounted on the cruise stage will provide the communications link with Earth.
 A low-gain antenna does not need to be pointed as precisely as a higher-gain antenna.
-During early cruise it would have been difficult to keep an antenna pointed at Earth and the solar panels oriented toward the Sun, due to the Sun-Earth angle at that stage of the mission.
-Later in the cruise toward Mars, the angle between the Sun and Earth shrank, making it possible for the spacecraft to switch to a more directional mediumgain antenna, also mounted on the cruise stage.
+During early cruise it would be difficult to keep an antenna pointed at Earth and the solar panels oriented toward the Sun, due to the Sun-Earth angle at that stage of the mission.
+Later in the cruise toward Mars, the angle between the Sun and Earth will shrink, making it possible for the spacecraft to switch to a more directional medium-gain antenna, also mounted on the cruise stage.